Torre della Vittoria

-The Torre della Vittoria is a historical building in Ferrara that complements the Palazzo Municipale and at the same time stands apart from it in terms of its size, its reconstruction centuries after the fall of the tower previously located in the same position, and the celebrations that explicitly referred to it in Fascist-era films.
-It is located on the corner of Piazza Trento e Trieste and Via Cortevecchia, at the beginning of Corso Martiri della Libertà.
+The Torre della Vittoria is a historical building in Ferrara that adjoins the Palazzo Municipale.
+It is distinguished by its scale, by the fact that it was rebuilt centuries after the collapse of the earlier tower on the site, and by its association with celebrations portrayed in films of the Fascist-era.
+It stands at the corner of Piazza Trento e Trieste and Via Cortevecchia, at the beginning of Corso Martiri della Libertà.